-Through the stakeholder Energy Efficiency Advisory Council, Delaware’s energy office (DNREC) Division of Energy and Climate has been overseeing the development of draft efficiency program plans, expected to roll out as early as 2016.
+Through the stakeholder Energy Efficiency Advisory Council, Delaware’s energy office (DNREC) Division of Energy and Climate is continuing its progress toward initial energy efficiency program filings, pending the finalization of the proposed EM&V regulations issued in the summer of 2016.
 The parties are working through important issues like the creation of evaluation, measurement and verification regulations and deciding who will administer which programs to maximize effectiveness and ease of participation for customers and market actors alike.
 For more information, see the energy efficiency potential study developed in 2014, and the webpages of the Delaware EEAC.

 An Effort Advancing Building Energy Codes